HEnquist/camilladsp-setupscripts/README.md

 The setup uses Anaconda.
 A new conda environment named "camillagui" will be created.

 ### Install
 The script sets up the conda environment and the gui.
-It also download the matching version of CamillaDSP.
+It also downloads the matching version of CamillaDSP, selecting the Arm or Intel version automatically.

 If the environment already exists, it will be updated with the new versions.
 If you for some reason want to keep the existing setup, then make a clone of the environment and give it a new name:
 ```sh